We haven’t really done an update blog in a while.

-We just got our first blog review from a group called “SomeOrdinaryGamers” – Is the YouTube video to watch.
-Considering this is episode #226 it’s safe to say that the show host “Mutahar” which usually goes by “Muta” has been hitting the deep side of the web rather hard.
-The format of his catagory of deep web edits is a cross between reaction and reading to the audience what is on the side of the internet that some are too afraid to look up themselves.
+We just got our first blog review from a group called “SomeOrdinaryGamers” It is the YouTube (replaced link with a safer commercial free Invidious link) video to watch.
+Odysee link available here too.
+Considering this is episode #226 it’s safe to say that the show host “Mutahar” who usually goes by “Muta” has been hitting the deep side of the web rather hard.
+The format of his category of deep web edits is a cross between reaction and reading to the audience what is on the side of the internet that some are too afraid to look up themselves.

-Muta’s channel has close to 2-million subscribed users at the time of this posting and continues to grow at a good rate because the man just keeps hammering out video after video.
+Muta’s channel has close to 2 million subscribed users at the time of this posting and continues to grow at a good rate because the man just keeps hammering out video after video.
 It’s honestly kind of impressive how hard some of these video guys like Muta work for that platform.
-Considering time, after time, after time, YouTube exploits those hard working artists.
-If there is one thing we want to say to Muta (or any creator of videos really!) is some friendly advise from your clear/dark-web semi-paranoid furry:
+Considering time, after time, after time, YouTube exploits those hard-working artists.
+If there is one thing we want to say to Muta (or any creator of videos really!) is some friendly advice from your clear/dark-web semi-paranoid furry:

 Purchase hosting.
 Store your videos there.
 Never know! – S

-If you don’t know how to transcode your videos like YouTube does.
+If you don’t know how to transcode your videos as YouTube does.
 Check this article out to see how we transcode like a boss.

-Also, when/if you get a site I can put you in the cellar door links too.
+Also, when/if you get a site we can put you in the cellar door links too.
 Now!

 Oh shit. – S

-This is after-all the first time we’ve ever heard of this guy!
+This is after all the first time we’ve ever heard of this guy!
 At the time we were sitting in a rental car in Arkansas.
 SO!
-I transfered the link from my phone to the mainscreen of the car, kept the seat-belt on and watched!
-The review of my site the man was super-nice about the content we put up here.
+I transferred the link from my phone to the main screen of the car, kept the seatbelt on, and watched!
+In the review of my site, the man was super-nice about the content we put up here.
 So thank you very much for being the first man to conduct a blog review on our site.

-Muta explains this much later in the video that the places he’s visiting have a clear-net as well as the dark-net.
+Muta explains this much later in the video that the places he’s visiting have a clear net as well as a dark net.
 When you own your own VPS like we do you could do domain splitting and exist in two places at the same time.
-This is usually a bad move with clear-net as having two domains would conflict with one another on google search cancelling each other out.
+This is usually a bad move with clear-net as having two domains would conflict with one another on Google search canceling each other out.
 But when it comes to ToR/Onion we view it as another conduit of communication and a methodology for readers to reach out to us anonymously.
-Which for the most part it worked!
+For the most part, it worked!